-Sweet williams and other Dianthus plants tend to have a bushy nature and grow from 30 to 75 cm in height.
+Sweet Williams and other Dianthus plants tend to have a bushy nature and grow from 30 to 75 cm in height.

 Flowers may be red, violet white or pink when one coloured; however Dianthus can often have double and triple coloured flowers, that are singular or double petalled; often with serrated edges.

-Sweet William is a biennial so will flower in the second year. if you prefer to start seedlings of Sweet Williams off indoors then they should be started about 8 weeks before they are transplanted into the garden in autumn (or late spring).
+Sweet William is a biennial so will flower in the second year.
+If you prefer to start seedlings of Sweet Williams off indoors, then they should be started about eight weeks before they are transplanted into the garden in autumn (or late spring).

 If you require more Dianthus plants then cuttings can be took from the root.

 Sweet William belongs to the genus Dianthus, and the family Caryophyllaceae.

 Yes, Sweet William is a popular choice for gardens and landscaping.
 It adds beauty with its showy, fragrant flowers and comes in a variety of colors.

 Yes, these plants are known for their delightful fragrance, which adds to their overall appeal in gardens and flower beds.

 Sweet William thrives in a location with well-drained soil and full sun to partial shade.
 It is versatile and can be grown in borders, rock gardens, or cottage-style landscapes.

 No, it is not considered invasive in the USA.
 It is a cultivated plant that is commonly grown in gardens, and does not pose a threat to natural ecosystems.